markasch/ML-PREP-2025/02GeoDataScience/README.md

 ## Software Setup

 For geospatial data analysis, we will require a basic python environment with a number of specific packages that will be loaded when necessary.
 Please follow the general instructions in this [document](../01_setup.pdf), and the following specific instructions.
+You can change the name `geo_env` to aything you might prefer.

 ```
-conda create -n GEO -c conda-forge --strict-channel-priority python=3.10 osmnx jupyter
+conda create -n geo_env
-conda activate GEO
+conda activate geo_env

-conda install geopandas=0.14.4
-conda install datashader
+conda config --env --add channels conda-forge
+conda config --env --set channel_priority strict

-conda install contextily==1.1.0
+conda install python=3 geopandas geodatasets
-conda install plotly
+conda install plotly rasterio osmnx contextily
-(conda install esda)  - not needed  for Basic course!
-(pip install h3) - not needed  for Basic course!
-(conda install rtree pydeck) - not needed for Basic course!
-(conda install rioxarray spreg) - not needed for Basic course!
-conda install statsmodels
+conda install jupyter

 jupyter lab
 .